robinsonb5/EightThirtyTwo/README.md

 Both threads begin execution at location 0, the first with the carry flag clear and the second with the carry flag set.
 Startup code will use these flags to diverge the two execution threads, as well as interrupts.
+The "interruptthread" integer generic specifies which of the two threads will respond to the interrupt signal (1 or 2).

 ## Instruction set
-The ISA has 28 instructions, most of which take one nominated operand and one implicit operand:
+The ISA has 29 instructions, most of which take one nominated operand and one implicit operand:

 ### Move instructions